sofa-framework/doc/10_Getting_Started/20_Build/20_MacOS.md

    Do not forget to **Configure** again to check if your changes are valid.

+   /// note | What is there to activate ?
+   [Here](../activate-plugins/) is an exaustive list of what plugin can be activated for an in-tree compilation.
+   ///

 7. When you are ready, run **Generate**.